New York City Sheriff's Office: Rank structure

 In order to be appointed as deputies, candidates must first pass a civil service entrance examination and meet educational/experiential requirements.
 Candidates must also pass medical and psychological examinations, physical ability tests, and a full background investigation.
 In addition to deputy sheriffs, the Sheriff's Office employs sworn criminal investigators and an assortment of civilian support personnel.

-As of May 3, 2022, Anthony Miranda was appointed the 122nd Sheriff of the City of New York.
+On May 3, 2022, Anthony Miranda was appointed the 122nd Sheriff of the City of New York.

 The uniform of the Sheriff's Office is a typical NYC law enforcement agent's uniform, with a dark blue shirt with metal badge and collar pins, dark blue trousers, tie, jacket and peaked cap.
 The Field Support Unit wears a less formal version without metal badges and pins, and with writing on their shirts and jackets.
 A variety of vests, gloves and other appropriate gear for the season/duty can be worn.

 Operational structure

 The New York City Sheriff's Office is composed of three sections: Operations, Intelligence, and Support.